 The ultimate goal of the student code of conduct is the creation of a safe environment conducive to a quality educational experience and equal access to that experience for all students.
 The following guidelines are designed to assure that every student has the opportunity to contribute to the creation of such an environment.

-All members of the school community have the right to work and learn in an environment that is physically and psychologically safe.
+All members of the school community have the right to work and learn in an environment that is physically and psychologically safe and is free of harassment and/or discrimination.

 Parents have the right to be fully informed of the school’s procedures for encouraging responsible behavior, and they have the responsibility of supporting it.